wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 In this repository you will find `character sheets` in the form of PDF files.
 The `CoC 7e - 1920s - Character Sheet.pdf` file is the default file for a character in the 1920s.
 However, additionaly, there are 2 PDF files that can auto-calculate the skill values, one for a character in the 1920s and one for the Modern era.
 It is recommended to read this guide while you have the `character sheet` open.
 It is EVEN MORE recommended to use one of the "auto-calc" PDF files, as they will automatically calculate derived stats.

 You can download the files by pressing on the green "**<> Code**" button and choosing "**Download ZIP**".

+## How Skill Checks work in `Call of Cthulhu`
+`Call of Cthulhu` is percentile system.
+Meaning that when doing a skill check, we roll **D100** and try to roll **below** our skill level.
+So, for example, if I have a `Throw skill` of 40, I will succeed if the number on the dice is 40 or below.
+Therefore a skill level of 40 means that I have a 40% of succeeding.
+Beyond just a `Regular Success`, you can also get a `Hard Success` if you roll half or below it of your skill (so 20 in our example), or even an `Extreme Success` in case we roll equal to or below a fifth of our skill level (so 8 in our example).
+If we roll a 1, it is always a `Critical Success` and if we roll 98-100, it is considered a `Fumble` (which is very bad).

 ## Characteristics
 ### What are `Characteristics`?
 Your character's main `Characteristics` are the following: